 Have you ever found yourself darting from one big idea to the next? *raises hand*

 Do you get distracted easily when you're trying to complete a task? *feels called out*

 If you're a blogger, there's a good chance you're always on the lookout for ways to optimize your workflow and boost your productivity.
 Let's talk about my favorite extensions for keeping my ideas and shit organized!

 If you're like me and you always have 37 browser tabs open, Toby is an amazing tool.
 This Chrome extension allows you to organize tabs according to your task or systems.

 For example, if you have sites or email accounts you need to check every morning, you can organize all these tabs into a Collection in Toby.

 Click to open and run through those daily check-ins.
 This is my VIP dashboard – something I tell all of my VIPs to set up as soon as they join, so they never miss anything.

-It includes the Podia dashboard (where all of my VIP courses are housed), as well as the Dolphins page (where the daily homework and upcoming events are), and the Facebook group (where I post randomly throughout the week).
+It includes the dashboard (where all of my VIP courses are housed), my email, and the Facebook group (where I post randomly throughout the week).

 I can open this Collection and get to work without (too many) distractions.

 When you're finished with that task and related tabs, just close the tabs!
 Toby will keep them safe for you.